khanson679/kilobyteofhelium.net/posts/2022/linux-adventures/index.md

 Basically, it's a program that you run on your computer like any other, which allows you to run *a whole other operating system* inside.
 From the perspective of the "guest" operating system, it's just running on ordinary computer hardware, but this is an illusion created by the virtual machine software.
 In reality, it's sharing the hardware of the "host" system.
-From the user perspective you get get a normal window showing the virtual display.
+From the user perspective you get a normal window showing the virtual display.
 You can click into it and use your keyboard like any other program, give it pass-through internet access and so on.
 The concept is similar to but not exactly the same as an emulator, which simulates a completely different kind of computer (emulators are commonly used for playing old video games on modern computers).